Skip to main content.

 • NCFDD Workshop Webinar

-To kick off the semester, CFCD and the Dean of the College cosponsored a workshop from the National Center for Faculty Development and Diversity (NCFDD) entitled “Every Semester Needs a Plan.”
+To kick off the semester, CFCD and the Dean of the College cosponsored a workshop from the NCFDD entitled “Every Semester Needs a Plan.”
 Led by Dr. Carlita Favero of Ursinus College, the workshop provided concrete strategies for faculty to create and implement both professional and personal goals within the time frame of the academic semester.

 Watch the Webinar